 The Auctioneer Advisory Board met December 14 in Austin.
 The agenda and the Staff Reports are available online.
 Due to technical difficulties the meeting was not broadcast live, but it has been posted to TDLR's YouTube channel.

 New!
 House Bill 2481 - The Frequently Asked Questions (FAQs) below have been updated to reflect some of the changes to Chapter 1802, Texas Occupations Code (Auctioneers Law),as a result of the 84th Texas Legislature enacting House Bill 2481.
-These changes are significant and take effect on September 1, 2015.
+These changes are significant and took effect on September 1, 2015.
 We will continue to add to the FAQs as we implement the bill and adopt rules to keep you informed about updates to the Auctioneer Program.
-After HB 2481 becomes effective the Auctioneer Program will look much like it did just prior to June 14, 2013.
+Due to HB 2481 the Auctioneer Program looks much like it did just prior to June 14, 2013.
 Some of the most significant changes to the Law include: